StoneMasons4106/sleeper-ffl-discordbot/README.md

 ## Setup

-Use the link [here](https://discord.com/api/oauth2/authorize?client_id=871087848311382086&permissions=122340240631&scope=bot%20applications.commands) to invite the bot to your Discord server.
+Use the link [here](https://discord.com/oauth2/authorize?client_id=871087848311382086&permissions=8&scope=applications.commands%20bot) to invite the bot to your Discord server.

 Prefix: /

 * Finish setting up by running the following commands:
     * add-league:
         * /add-league sleeper_league_id (Example: 726571239501557767)
+        * This MUST be updated every season as the league ID updates every offseason.
     * set-channel:
         * /set-channel discord_channel_id (Example: 872626056258023484)
     * set-score-type